evereverland/2019/faq-frequently-asked-questions/6-how-background/evereverland-game-plan.md

 ## Science Of Persuasion

 Theo: The usual way to start a startup is by creating a business plan.
 But I like thus idea even more: Sell then design then build.
 So how do we start by selling?
 This video offers clues: https://www.youtube.com/watch?v=cFdCzN7RYbw.
+See also: https://www.influenceatwork.com/principles-of-persuasion/

 The following notes will be amplified